7 ways to help make your lips look fuller

 It goes without saying, but hydrated lips always look fuller and healthier than those that are dry and cracked.
 Using a lip balm regularly, (particularly in the evening before bed), is a great way to keep your lips looking moist.

-We love By Sarah London’s Lip and Hand Balm, £22, which is petroleum-free and blended with natural plant oils.
+We love By Sarah’s Lip and Hand Balm, £22, which is petroleum-free and blended with natural plant oils.
 Use LIZLOVES at checkout for 20% off your order.

 Plus, there are a number of natural ways to keep your lips nourished.
 Coconut oil, aloe vera and honey are all great for hydrating your skin.